-Belagavi is the citadel of the middle class, the house of sweet tooths and the native of the patrons of art.
-We have our differences and we have our grudges, but when we celebrate, the world can only envy.
-We may not have huge hoardings and the pomp and show of the metros, we may not have crowd pulling celebrities but when we come out and rejoice, we do it from our heart and we can show the world how best to celebrate the festival called life.
+Belagavi is the citadel of the middle class, the house of sweet tooth, and the native of the patrons of art.
+We have our differences and we have our grudges, but when we celebrate, the world can only envy us.
+We may not have huge hoardings and the pomp and show of the metros, and we may not have crowd-pulling celebrities but when we come out and rejoice, we do it from our heart and we can show the world how best to celebrate the festival called life.

 The shops get decked up in the last week of Shravan, there are mantaps coming up all over the city and the crowds start swelling up in Kirloskar Road, Ganpat Galli, Ramdev Galli and Khade Bazar, even the very dis-concerned can tell that its time for the most eagerly awaited celebrity of the year, the favorite God, Ganapati to make his annual visit to our homes.

 The sweet shops have multicolored modaks on display, there are modak pedhas and the cashew nut modaks.
-Bapat galli has the electronic displays, Ganpat galli has the decorations and Ramdev Galli has the bed sheets and the clothes.
+Bapat galli, Pangul Galli have the electronic displays, Ganpat Galli has the decorations and Ramdev Galli has the bed sheets and the clothes.
 The market is glittering in glory with counters catering to every demand.
-There are experts in idol making like the Lads in Shahapur who are making idols for five generations in Belagavi, and its wise to do the booking in Shravan itself.
+There are experts in idol making like the Lads in Shahapur who have been making idols for five generations in Belagavi, and it is wise to do the booking in Shravan itself.